Kakad

-Kakad is a small village located in the tehsil Wari, Upper Dir, Pakistan.
+Kakad is a small village located in the tehsil of Wari, Upper Dir, Pakistan.
 Kakad is located four kilometers east of Wari.

-At tehsil wari, kakad is most developed village as compared to other in the surroundings.
-The village is located among the green hills from all sides.
-Which make it more beautiful.
+At tehsil Wari, Kakad is the most developed village as compared to other in the surroundings.
+The village is located among the green hills from all sides, which make it more beautiful.

-At kakad there are male and female schools i.e. Primary, middle and high, which provide a competitive edge over other neighbouring villages.
-In whole union council, the more teachers relates to kakad which shows the education level of the youngster and old respected teacher dedication.
+At Kakad, there are male and female schools, i.e. primary, middle and high, which provide a competitive edge over other neighbouring villages.
+In whole union council, the more teachers relates to Kakad which shows the education level of the youngster and old respected teacher dedication.